 Students must submit the same application materials as any other prospective new Biomedical Sciences student.
 For application forms and procedures, please see the Admissions web page.
 The Associate Dean for Graduate Education will review applications in consultation with the Admissions Committee or a subset thereof.

-Following their acceptance and arrival at UF, transfer students must form a supervisory committee during their first semester of graduate study at UF.
+Following their acceptance and arrival at University of Florida, transfer students must form a supervisory committee during their first semester of graduate study.

-All transfer students must take a qualifying exam at UF, regardless of whether they have taken a qualifying exam at any other institution.
+All transfer students must take a qualifying exam at the University of Florida, regardless of whether they have taken a qualifying exam at any other institution.
 There will be two categories of students:

 - Students who have not taken the qualifying exam at their prior institution, i.e. first- and second- year students, will take this exam under the current Biomedical Sciences guidelines.

 - Students who have already taken a qualifying exam at their previous institution must take the qualifying exam here at UF.
 While the format of their exam should follow the Biomedical Sciences guidelines, their Advanced Concentration Coordinator and Supervisory Committee will determine the content of the exam.

 These policies are reviewed periodically, and will be structured to conform to the policies and procedures of the University of Florida and the Graduate School.